 You must file a set of accounts for each financial year.
 Usually, these relate to the 12 month period up to the company’s last accounting reference date and consist of:

-- a balance sheet signed by a director on behalf of the board (showing the value of everything the company owns, owes and is owed on the last day of the financial year)
+a balance sheet signed by a director on behalf of the board (showing the value of everything the company owns, owes and is owed on the last day of the financial year)

 notes to the accounts

-- an auditors’ report signed by the auditors (unless the company is exempt from audit, which depends on the company’s size)
+an auditors’ report signed by the auditors (unless the company is exempt from audit, which depends on the company’s size)

-Existing companies: you must file the accounts within nine months of each accounting reference date.
+Existing companies must file the accounts within 9 months of each accounting reference date.

-New companies: you must file your first set of accounts within 21 months of the incorporation date.
+New companies must file their first set of accounts within 21 months of the incorporation date.